 The courses taught across both years of the MBA develop your functional knowledge of key business tools and skills.
 You will attend lectures in groups of approximately 75 students and work in a study group of six or seven.
 Click on the course titles below for more information.

 Global Leadership Assessment for Managers (GLAM)

 The Leadership Launch programme is designed to increase the competitive advantage of London Business School MBA graduates in the marketplace.
 The emphasis is on 'doing' rather than simply 'knowing', and the format of the sessions aims to help you to improve your performance and individual impact through practical exercises.
-Training is delivered by professional external training companies who are specialists in their field and whose clients include blue-chip and international organisations as well as many of our graduate recruiters.

 As part of the course you are able to choose which particular skill areas you need to focus on and choose relevant courses accordingly.
 Throughout core courses and interaction with your classmates and study group, you will be able to identify specific skill sets which you feel you could develop further.

-- Advanced Business Writing
+- Advanced business writing

-- Advanced Information Management Skills
+- Advanced presenting

-- Dealing with Stress
+- Dealing with stress

-- Managing Meetings
+- Managing conflict

-- The Spoken English Company (online programme)
+- Spoken English online